CatboyDevs/Game/README.md

-download master and export with winrar ensure all folders are there= launch application file if it doesnt run whitelist on AV
+download master and export with winrar

+ensure all folders are there

+launch application file

+if it doesnt run whitelist on AV